bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js20">20.
 Make a Simple Calculator</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program implements a simple calculator that can perform basic arithmetic operations.
+<p>This program implements a simple calculator that can perform basic arithmetic
+operations.
 It prompts the user to enter two numbers and choose an operation (addition, subtraction, multiplication, or division).
-It then performs the selected operation and displays the result.
+It then performs the selected operation and displays the result.</p>
 <pre>
 // Prompt user for two numbers let numl = parseFloat(prompt("Enter the first number:"));